Bhumihar: Political influence

 After Sahajanand gave up caste politics, Ganesh Dutt emerged as the leader of Bhumihar Mahasabha.
 He later entered the Bihar Legislative Council, and distributed patronage to other members of his caste.
 This patronage was extended further, when Shri Krishna Singh became the Premier and Chief Minister of Bihar.
 His tenure saw the rise of a number of influential Bhumihar leaders including Mahesh Prasad Sinha, Krishnakant Singh, L. P. Shahi, Basawan Sinha, and Kailashpati Mishra.
 Singh also worked for the welfare of the lower castes.
 He was the first chief minister in India to abolish the zamindari system.
 He also led Dalits' entry into Baidyanath Temple.

 After Shri Krishna Singh's death in 1961, the Bhumihar political hegemony gradually declined.
 A small number of Bhumihar leaders continued to play a significant role in the state unit of the Indian National Congress.
 These included Ramashray Prasad Singh, Rajo Singh, Ramjatan Sinha, Shyam Sunder Singh Dhiraj and Maha Chandra Singh.
 The Congress parliamentarians Ganga Sharan Singh (Sinha) and Shyam Nandan Prasad Mishra also belonged to the Bhumihar community.

-The Bhumihar influence in Bihar politics declined considerably after electoral defeat of Congress in the 1990 Bihar Legislative Assembly election.
-The backward OBC castes like Yadav, led by Lalu Prasad Yadav, replaced them in the political circles.
+The Bhumihar influence in Bihar politics declined considerably after the electoral defeat of Congress in the 1990 Bihar Legislative Assembly election.
+The backward OBC castes like Yadav, led by Lalu Prasad Yadav, replaced them in political circles.
 In the 1999 Indian general election, only three Bhumihars were elected: C. P. Thakur (BJP), Kailashpati Mishra (BJP) and Rajo Singh (Congress).
 A few Bhumihar leaders also emerged in the political parties dominated by the OBCs.
 These included Akhilesh Prasad Singh (RJD) and Arun Kumar (Samata Dal; now Rashtriya Lok Samata Party).

-As their power in the electoral politics declined, a number of Bhumihars were attracted to Ranvir Sena, a private militia established in 1994.
-The group has carried out armed operations against the Naxals in the region, and has been involved in atrocities against the lower castes, such as the Laxmanpur Bathe massacre.
-The Ranvir Sena which employed Bhumihar youths emerged as the most dreaded caste army in Bihar.
+As their power in electoral politics declined, a number of Bhumihars were attracted to Ranvir Sena, a private militia established in 1994.
+The group has carried out armed attacks against the Naxals in the region, and has been involved in committing atrocities against the lower castes, such as the Laxmanpur Bathe massacre.
+The Ranvir Sena which employed Bhumihar youths emerged as the most feared caste force in Bihar.
 It was named after the 19th century chieftain, Ranvir Chaudhary, who became a cult figure among Bhumihars after taking on powerful Rajput Zamindars.

+Socio-economic condition

+In 2023, Government of Bihar published the data of 2022 Bihar caste-based survey.
+The survey revealed several findings about the community.
+It showed that amongst the Forward Castes of Bihar, poverty was highest in Bhumihar caste.
+Out of total families of Bhumihars residing in state, 27.58% were poor (the community totally numbered 8,38,447 families, out of which 2,31,211 families were poor).
+The criteria for determining poverty was a sum of ₹6000 per month as family income.